rccyx/asryx/README.md

 > If you've changed your mind, see the [uninstaller](#uninstallation).

 CPU inference works out of the box on x86_64 and ARM64.

-GPU acceleration is optional but highly recommended:

-- **CUDA** for supported NVIDIA GPUs.
-- **Vulkan** as the cross-vendor backend for supported NVIDIA, AMD, and Intel GPUs.

-See the [GPU setup](/docs/gpu.md) for the required drivers and build dependencies.

 > [!NOTE]
 > `main` is branch protected and force pushes are disabled.
 Anything merged into `main` builds and installs.
 If you want a versioned snapshot instead (outlining features and everything), see [releases](https://github.com/rccyx/asryx/releases).